0x4b1t/0x4B1T.github.io/src/content/docs/articles/Friendship-with-Google-Dorks.md

 `Date : 21 Jun 2024 Friday`

-Taking help from our friend Google for recon or information gathering.

-Hello amazing hacker, How you are doing i hope you are doing well.
+Hello amazing hacker!
+How are you doing?
+I hope you're doing well.
-In this article we will see why proffesional hackers always say google is your best friend.
+In this article, we will explore why professional hackers always say, "**Google is your best friend.**"

 ### Table of Content